Modern Web Apps training

 - Write module, decoupled code that is easy to test

 - Write their project code so that it keeps complexity in check when scaling in size

 - Setup an instant dev feedback loop

-- Emphasize mobile-first and offline-first UX patterns and best practices
+- Favor mobile-first and offline-first UX patterns and best practices

 - Make their webapps installable, edging ever close to native apps experience

 The Modern Web Apps training targets first and foremost front-end web developers that have to tackle writing large, feature-rich, optimized webapps that should behave well on a wide range of devices (desktops, smartphones, tablets, kiosks…).**

 However, trainees might want to “study up” ahead of time to make learning all of this easier once attending the training proper.
 Future trainees will likely benefit from browsing this list of quality contents Christophe compiled; an ES2015-specific list is also available.

 As for other tech components of the front-end web dev world, a “standard” understanding of the client side is obviously expected: HTML and CSS, that is.
 No need to be an HTML5 or CSS3 master: even if we will use these, they’re not our core topic and therefore entail no particular requirement.
 In practice you should: